Most of us have a love-hate relationship with social media. I’m sure you can relate…

 When we allow those small chirps + dings to dictate when we hop on social media- we are transferring our control over to the app.
 Instead mute those messages + decide for yourself when you want to consume social media!

-Step 3 to Better Social Media Use: Curate Your Content
+Step 3 to Improve Your Relationship with Social Media Use: Curate Your Content

 Keep in mind that your experience of social media is largely influenced not only by the quantity of content that you are consuming but also the QUALITY of content.